The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

 \subsection{\texorpdfstring{$t$}{t}-cactus storing all valid cuts of \texorpdfstring{$S$}{set S}}

 We present the construction of a $t$-cactus ${\mathcal H}$ that compactly represents all valid cuts of $S$.
-It follows from Definition \ref{def: laminar-and-crossing} that each valid cut of $S$ is either a laminar cut or a crossing cut.
-While it may be possible that there may be no crossing valid cut for a given set $S$, laminar valid cuts of $S$ always exist.
-As an example, let $u,v\in S$ be any two vertices separated by a $S$-mincut.
-It follows from Lemma \ref{lem: tight-S--mincut-is-laminar} that the nearest valid cut from $u$ to $v$ is a laminar cut in the family of all valid cuts of $S$.
-Moreover, the total number of laminar valid cuts of $S$ is always ${\cal O}(|S|)$ (refer to Lemma \ref{lem: laminar-valid-cuts}).
+It follows from Definition \ref{def: laminar-and-crossing} that each valid cut of $S$ is either a laminar cut or a crossing cut in the family of all valid cuts of $S$.
+While it is possible that there may be no crossing valid cut for a given set $S$, there is always at least one laminar valid cut of $S$ as stated in Lemma \ref{lem: tight-S--mincut-is-laminar}.
+Moreover, the total number of laminar valid cuts of $S$ is always ${\cal O}(|S|)$ as shown in Lemma \ref{lem: laminar-valid-cuts}.

-We provide an overview of the construction of ${\cal H}$.
-We first show that there is a tree $T_{\ell}$ whose nodes consist of (possibly empty) disjoint subsets of $S$ satisfying the following properties -- (1)~Each cut in $T_\ell$ corresponds to a laminar valid cut of ${S}$, and vice versa.
-(2) ~All crossing valid cuts are {\em assigned} to empty nodes of $T_{\ell}$.
-In order to represent all crossing valid cuts, we implant a cycle at some of the empty nodes.
-We now provide an algorithmic proof to establish the existence of $T_\ell$.
+We begin with an overview of the construction of ${\cal H}$.
+We first construct a tree $T_{L}$ whose nodes consist of (possibly empty) disjoint subsets of $S$ satisfying the following properties -- (1)~Each cut defined by an edge in $T_L$ corresponds to a laminar valid cut of ${S}$, and vice versa.
+(2) ~Each crossing valid cut of $S$ is {\em assigned} to a suitable empty node of $T_{L}$.
+In order to represent all crossing valid cuts assigned to an empty node, we implant a cycle at the node.
+Each crossing valid cut assigned to the node is defined by a pair of non-adjacent edges of this cycle.
+The resulting structure is a $t$-cactus ${\cal H}$ that stores and characterizes all valid cuts of $S$.

+Imagine the vertices of $S$ placed on a plane.
+Consider any laminar valid cut of $S$.
+Every other valid cut of $S$ is bound to be parallel to it.
+The construction of $T_L$ exploits this property, and draws all the laminar valid cuts of $S$ on the plane, one by one.
+These cuts will be drawn as closed non-intersecting curves instead of infinite lines.
+This ensures that these cuts do not {\em cross} on the plane as well.
+We now provide below the details of the incremental construction of $T_L$.

+To begin with, $T_L$ is a single node tree storing $S$.
+We order all the laminar valid cuts of $S$ arbitrarily.
+To include the 1st laminar valid cut of $S$ in $T_L$, we perform the following two steps.